|

 Research

-I study motor control in brains and machines by applying ideas from reinforcement learning and probabilistic machine learning.
-My research interests lie at the intersection of biological and machine learning.
+I study motor control in machines and brains using reinforcement learning (RL) and probabilistic machine learning.
+My research interests span model-based RL, representation learning, transfer learning and imitation learning.

 |